githubthank/At-Risk_Prediction/README.md

 # At-Risk_Prediction
 At-Risk_Prediction

-#This code references the results of many previous studies, thanks again.
-The middle part of the code is not run down sequentially, but needs to be run selectively.
+#This code references many previous studies's Materials, thanks very much.
+The middle part of the code is not run down sequentially, but needs to be run selectively.We will continuously improve the legibility of the code.

-The IPYNB file is large and very long, so it is running on a high-performance computer with a GPU, and when opened on a regular computer, there may be delay, so you will have to wait a long time.
+The IPYNB file is large and very long, so it is better running on a high-performance computer, and when opened on a regular computer, there may be delay a long time.

 reference：